Apprenticeships, traineeships and cadet schemes

 - you'll gain a competence qualification (based on what you can do in the workplace) and a knowledge qualification, or a qualification combining both

-NHS apprenticeships are available at four levels:
+NHS apprenticeships are available at several levels:

-- Intermediate apprenticeships - equivalent to GCSEs or other level 2 qualifications
+- level 2 - equivalent to GCSEs

-- Advanced apprenticeship - equivalent to A-levels or other level 3 qualifications
+- level 3 - equivalent to A-levels

 Entry requirements